 - Easy application process

 We’d like to hear from you, though.
 Do you have experience getting a personal loan from SoFi?
 How did it go?
 Leave a message in the comments!

-Those who meet the requirements and have the time to wait for a loan would benefit from applying for SoFi.
+Those who meet the requirements and have the time to wait would benefit from applying for a loan from SoFi.
 Although there is always a chance that somebody else will offer a better deal for your particular situation, in general, SoFi offers better rates and more flexible borrowing options than other lenders.